A Survey on Ransomware: Evolution, Taxonomy, and Defense Solutions: RANSOMWARE AND EVOLUTION OF RANSOMWARE

-During the global pandemic in 2020, ransomware gangs increasingly switched to COVID-19-themed social engineering tactics to launch ransomware attacks~\cite{Fears_2014}.
-For instance, a mobile application that looks legitimate, but downloads ransomware~\cite{Crothers_2020}, or spam attachments that claim to provide health and safety information about COVID-19 were used by adversaries~\cite{Fears_2014}.
-At the same time, the global pandemic increased the need for health centers, thus their vulnerabilities to the cyber attacks.
-This situation increased the number of ransomware attacks to health organizations, and even a new ransomware strain named \emph{Corona ransomware} emerged~\cite{Infostealer_2020}.
-This strain was targeting the hospitals, and it was encrypting health records of patients.
-After that, it was displaying a COVID-19-themed ransom message, and demanding a ransom to be paid in Bitcoin.
+During the global pandemic in 2020, the need for health centers, thus their vulnerabilities, increased the number of ransomware attacks to health organizations, and even a new ransomware strain named \emph{Corona} emerged~\cite{Infostealer_2020}.
+Corona was targeting the hospitals and it was encrypting health records of patients.
+After that, it was displaying a COVID-19-themed ransom message.